durgavenkatareddy/Task1/README.md

 Key Cleaning Steps
 ### 1. Handling Missing Values

-1.1Dropped rows where ORDERLINENUMBER was missing.
+1.1 Dropped rows where ORDERLINENUMBER was missing.

-1.2Filled missing values in numerical columns using the column mean.
+1.2 Filled missing values in numerical columns using the column mean.

-1.3Filled missing values in categorical columns using the mode.
+1.3 Filled missing values in categorical columns using the mode.

 ### 2. Standardizing Date Formats